 Learn from the Experts

-Our expert in geological hazards accompanies groups of students to Greece in the summer where they monitor volcanic activity on the islands of Santorini and Nisyros.
+Our expert in geological hazards accompanies students to Greece in the summer where they monitor volcanic activity on the islands of Santorini and Nisyros.
 The department’s specialist in climate change applied for (and won!) scholarships so her oceanography class could attend the 2020 National Coastal and Estuarine Virtual Summit.
 And our Meteorology program director uses VR technology to study hurricane preparedness.

 The Student Experience

 Hofstra students have participated in research at one of the largest dinosaur track sites in North America, mapped the bedrock geology of New York City, investigated groundwater and soil contamination in the suburbs of Long Island, and sampled coastal marshes for evidence of prehistoric hurricanes.
 Field trips to geological sites in the mid-Atlantic and New England, Arizona, Wyoming, Greece, and Ecuador are a regular part of the curriculum.